Rory-Mac/personal-website/projects.markdown

     </div>
     <div class="description-A">
         <a href="/Projects/FPGA-2-TCP.html"><h4 class="project-tag">FPGA-2-TCP</h4></a>
-        <p>In this project, I used an FPGA to create a 32-bit virtual computer from scratch, which I then used to implement a variety of
+        <p>In this project I built a 32-bit virtual computer atop a custom hardware design running on an FPGA.
+I then used my
-        high-performance programs including an AI-snake, an options pricing model, and a financial transaction system.</p>
+        virtual computer to implement various high-performance programs including an AI-snake, and a financial transaction system.</p>
         <a class="project-tag" href="/Projects/FPGA-2-TCP.html">See More ></a>
     </div>
     <div class="portal-B">